Space debris: Kessler syndrome

 The Kessler syndrome, proposed by NASA scientist Donald J. Kessler in 1978, is a theoretical scenario in which the density of objects in low Earth orbit (LEO) is high enough that collisions between objects could cause a cascade effect where each collision generates space debris that increases the likelihood of further collisions.
 He further theorized that one implication, if this were to occur, is that the distribution of debris in orbit could render space activities and the use of satellites in specific orbital ranges economically impractical for many generations.

 The growth in the number of objects as a result of the late-1990s studies sparked debate in the space community on the nature of the problem and the earlier dire warnings.
 According to Kessler's 1991 derivation and 2001 updates, the LEO environment in the 1000 km altitude range should be cascading.
 However, only one major satellite collision incident occurred: the 2009 satellite collision between Iridium 33 and Cosmos 2251.
 The lack of obvious short-term cascading has led to speculation that the original estimates overstated the problem.
 According to Kessler in 2010 however, a cascade may not be obvious until it is well advanced, which might take years.

 On Earth

 Although most debris burns up in the atmosphere, larger debris objects can reach the ground intact.
 According to NASA, an average of one cataloged piece of debris has fallen back to Earth each day for the past 50 years.
 Despite their size, there has been no significant property damage from the debris.
-Burning up in the atmosphere may also contribute to atmospheric pollution.
+Burning up in the atmosphere contributes to air pollution.
 Numerous small cylindrical tanks from space objects have been found, designed to hold fuel or gasses.